-While the average consumer produces under five pounds of trash each day, a family creates about 17.4 pounds per day.
-Multiplying those numbers by 365 days for the year, is 1,606 pounds per person and 6,351 pounds per family.
+The average American consumer produces just under five pounds of trash each day, while a family creates about 17.4 pounds.
+Multiplying those numbers by 365 days for the year, it all adds up to:

-If you look at residents in other developed nations, the amount of waste produced by Americans is considerably higher.
-For residents in the European Union, the average amount of trash generated by one person in a year weighs in at 1,047 pounds, or 475 kilograms.
+These numbers are considerably higher than the averages for residents in other nations.
+For example, in Europe, the average amount of trash generated by one person in a year weighs in at 1,047 pounds.

-In an effort to increase recycling rates, many municipalities across the nation are testing single-stream recycling.
-Instead of relying on residents to sort out plastic, glass, cardboard and paper, it’s all put into the same bin.
+To increase recycling rates, municipalities are testing single-stream recycling.
+Rather than residents sorting plastic, glass, cardboard and paper, it’s all put into the same bin.
 Waste is then taken to a materials recovery facility, or MRF, for sorting and recycling.
-While this program is simpler for consumers, it hasn’t been adopted everywhere because it’s difficult and expensive to sort.
+While this program has benefits, some cities can’t afford the sorting technology.

 If your city doesn’t offer single-stream recycling, read our Recycling Guide for tips to simplify the process, and ensure that all your recyclable items make it to the right facility.

-If you don’t fancy living next door to a landfill, there’s hope.
 Small changes add up to make a world of difference.
-The average family in the United States uses about 1,500 plastic bags each year, so simply bringing reusable bags with you to the grocery store can drastically cut down on the amount of trash sent to landfills every year.
+The average U.S. family uses about 1,500 plastic bags each year, so simply bringing reusable bags with you to the grocery store can drastically cut down on the amount of trash sent to landfills every year.

-Food waste is a major source of waste in U.S. households, but composting technology is making it simple to recycle your orange peels.
-Place a small compost bins on the countertop, to collect kitchen scraps for your compost.
+Food waste is another major source of waste in U.S. households, but composting technology is making it simpler to recycle your orange peels.
+Consider placing a small compost bin on the countertop or under your sink to collect kitchen scraps for your compost.

-Take an active role in reducing the amount of trash you throw away each day, and you might be surprised when a week goes by and your garbage can isn’t full.
-Next time you go to toss something in the trash, make sure it’s not recyclable first.
+Take an active role in reducing the amount of trash you throw away each day, and you might be surprised when a week goes by and your garbage can isn’t as full as it used to be.